tolipovmurodjon/home-workout/README.md

 Welcome to Home Workout, your ultimate fitness companion on Android! 📱 Achieve your fitness goals with a comprehensive set of exercises designed to improve your health and well-being.
 Whether you're a beginner or a fitness enthusiast, Home Workout provides tailored routines and features to enhance your workout experience.

-With Home Workout, you can perform top-perfect exercises, track your BMI in both metric and imperial units, maintain exercise history, and much more. 🌍⛅️
+With Home Workout, you can perform suitable exercises, track your BMI in both metric and imperial units, maintain exercise history, and much more. 🌍⛅️

 ## Features ✨